XxRoloxX/xterm-server/README.md

 # xterm-server

 This is a simple xterm server that can be used to run xterm in a browser.
 It is meant to be used as a standalone server.
-To connect to the server, you can use the xterm.js library.
-You can find the library [here](https:://www.npmjs.com/package/xterm).
+To connect to the server, you can use the xterm.js library or any other websocket client.

 # Setup